Felix Sabates: Auto racing

 In 1987, Sabates became a NASCAR team owner with the purchase of a Hendrick Motorsports research and development team from Charlotte businessman Rick Hendrick, who also owns Chevrolet dealerships.
 The team would be known as SABCO Racing.
-Sabates' first driver in 1989 was third-generation racer Kyle Petty (Sabates was a huge fan of his father, Richard Petty).
-In 1992, Sabates' team branched out into the Busch Series.
+Sabates' first driver in 1989 was a third-generation racer Kyle Petty (Sabates was a huge fan of his father, Richard Petty).
+In 1992, Sabates' team branched out into the Busch Series Following the death of Alan Kulwicki, Sabates gained the assets of his racing team, and later sold it to Geoff Bodine which became Goeff Bodine racing.
 Petty found his groove in the Winston Cup circuit, finishing in the top-five in the final point standings for the season.
 The team fielded both cars in the Winston Cup circuit the following year and Petty again finished top-five in total points.

 SABCO Racing changed to Team SABCO at the beginning of the 1996 season.
 Sabates expanded his operation to two teams.
 Drivers for SABCO included Sterling Marlin, Bobby Hillin Jr., Tommy Kendall, Kenny Irwin Jr., Kenny Wallace, Bobby Hamilton, Robby Gordon, Greg Sacks, Wally Dallenbach Jr., Joe Nemechek, Jeff Green, and Ted Musgrave.

 In 2001 Sabates partnered with Chip Ganassi to become Chip Ganassi Racing with Felix Sabates.
 Ganassi would purchase an 80 percent stake in the team, with Sabates retaining the remaining 20 percent.
 Later on, he became responsible for hiring the first Latino driver in NASCAR's Sprint Cup Series in 2006, former Indy 500 champion Juan Pablo Montoya.
 Prior to the 2009 NASCAR Sprint Cup season, due to financial woes, the team merged with Dale Earnhardt, Inc. to form Earnhardt Ganassi Racing.
 The team would revert to the Ganassi Racing name in 2014.

-As of 2021, the team's drivers include Kurt Busch in the No. 1 car & Ross Chastain in the No. 42.
-In his nearly 30 seasons in the NASCAR Sprint Cup Series, Sabates’ teams have 17 wins, 131 top-five and 354 top-10 finishes as well as 40 poles in nearly 1800 starts.
-His team made the Chase for the Monster Energy NASCAR Cup Series four times (2009, 2015 & 2016 (2)), finished in the top five in points in three different seasons and won the 2010 Daytona 500 and Brickyard 400.
+As of 2021, the team's drivers include Kurt Busch in the No. 1 car and Ross Chastain in the No. 42.
+In his nearly 30 seasons in the NASCAR Sprint Cup Series, Sabates' teams have 17 wins, 131 top-five and 354 top-10 finishes as well as 40 poles in nearly 1800 starts.
+His team made the Chase for the Monster Energy NASCAR Cup Series four times (2009, 2015 and 2016 (2)), finished in the top five in points in three different seasons and won the 2010 Daytona 500 and Brickyard 400.
 In addition, Sabates and Ganassi also fielded a Daytona Prototype in the Grand-Am Rolex Sports Car Series for 13 years, where the team won an unprecedented six Rolex 24 At Daytonas and seven championships.
 Their No. 01 team is the winningest team in series history with 40 victories.
 Past drivers include Luis Diaz, Stefan Johansson and Cort Wagner.
-In 2016 the sports car team began racing the new Ford GT in both IMSA and in the World Endurance Championship and would ultimately go on to win the 24 Hours of Le Mans that year - exactly 50 years after Ford beat Ferrari for the first time in 1966.
+In 2016 the sports car team began racing the new Ford GT in both IMSA and in the World Endurance Championship and would ultimately go on to win the 24 Hours of Le Mans that year – exactly 50 years after Ford beat Ferrari for the first time in 1966.